Ildiar25/dephokey/docs/roadmap.md

 Methods:
 - None

-### ◈ Password Request
+### 🔒 Password Request
-This model allows to create a password request instance to work with.
+This model allows the creation of a password request instance to work with.

 Parameters:
 - ID: str || ID with 15 random characters
-- Encrypted Code: str || Encrypted token
+- Encrypted Code: str || The encrypted token
 - User: User || Needs User instance (user session)
-- Created: datetime || Timestamp when instance is created
+- Created: datetime || Timestamp of instance creation
+- Expires at: datetime || Timestamp of instance expiration

 Return:
 - None